 Subpart (3) requires that the contractor be "customarily engaged in an independently established trade, occupation, profession, or business, of the same nature as that involved in the contract of service, or the individual has a principal place of business for the business the individual is conducting that is eligible for a business deduction for federal income tax purposes."
 RCW 51.08.195(3).
 Lyons does not argue that its franchisees have principal places of business that are eligible for a business deduction, only that the franchisees are customarily engaged in an independently established business.
-In the unemployment compensation context,10 the language "customarily engaged in an independently established business.
-In the unemployment from the relationship with the particular employer, an enterprise that will survive the termination of that relationship."
+In the unemployment compensation context, 10 the language "customarily engaged in an independently established business" means that the contractor's enterprise must be "created and existing separate and apart from the relationship with the particular employer, an enterprise that will survive the termination of that relationship."
 All-State Constr.
 Co. v.
 Gordon, 70 Wn.2d 657, 666, 425 P.2d 16 (1967) (quoting Baker v.
 Cameron, 240 Or.
 354, 365, 401 P.2d 691 (1965)).